adncllng/vmock/src/pages/blog/en/the-persona.md

 pageKey: page_blogpost
 title: The Persona
 date: 1978-01-01T13:37:00.000Z
-description: Three part performance series that explores partying as a persona.
+description: Three part performance series that explores my 'party girl' real persona.
 ---
-In this video performance, the artist gets drunk and dances to music in front of a camera.
-Partying, as a social activity and character trait, is here isolated for observation.
-With this action, Mockler wants to investigate why she adopts this character in real life as a young privileged white person.
-In contrast, the artist is also interested in how drinking alcohol can be an empowering posture for woman as it allows her to take ownership over this male-oriented activity and culture.
+In this early video and performance exploration, I got drunk and danced to music in front of a camera.
+Partying, as a social activity and personal character trait, is here isolated for observation.
+With this action, I wanted to investigate why I adopt this character in real life as a young privileged white person.
+In contrast, I was also interested in how drinking alcohol can and was, at times, an empowering act as a woman as it allows me to take ownership over this very male-entitled activity and performance.

-Mockler later explores these themes again with a friend who was questioning herself about similar attitudes.
+I later explored these themes again with a friend who was questioning herself about similar attitudes.
 This time around, the cultural persona is shared, duplicated, mirrored between two young women instead of just one.
-This communal performance touches on the persona's dependency on a special alliance with others.
+This communal performance touches on the persona's dependency on a special alliance with others, especially in relation to the safety of women and their bodies during such enactments.

-To finish off this series, the artist wanted to explore the cultural performance of "partying", but this time, without alcohol.
-Drawing from observations made during her second performance, Mockler joined forces once again with a friend, and together they explored the unspoken and natural bond that is created between people who party together.
+To finish off this series, I wanted to explore the cultural performance of "partying", but this time, without alcohol.
+Drawing from observations made during my second performance, I joined forces once again with a friend, and together we explored the unspoken and natural bond that is created between people who 'party' together.

-In this third performance, the artist and her friend danced together for two consecutive hours without stopping.
+In this third performance, my friend and I danced together for two consecutive hours without stopping.
 One performer was inside the gallery space while the other was outside.
-The performance was part of a group exhibition and took place during the opening.
-Gallery attendees could therefore witness two women dancing simultaneously together, apart.
+The performance was part of a group exhibition and took place during the gallery opening.
+Gallery attendees could witness two women dancing simultaneously together, yet apart.

+\-

-The artist would like to thank Clémence Renaud and Florencia Sosa Rey for their friendship and creative contribution.
+The artist would like to thank Clémence Renaud and Florencia Sosa Rey for their friendship, persona, and creative contribution.

 ![](/img/screen-shot-2019-09-16-at-9.05.27-am.png)